 ENG4120 – English Medieval Manuscript Studies

 This course looks at “The Canterbury Tales”, “Gawain and the Green Knight”, “Piers Plowman”, and other well-known medieval English literary works from the point of view of the manuscripts in which they survive.
-The course provides an introduction to the production of manuscripts and the palaeography (handwriting) of the period.
-It discusses the various steps in the process of editing a medieval text, providing insights into theoretical and practical principles of textual editing in the process.
+Rather than focusing on literary analysis, the course provides an introduction to descriptive bibliography, that is to say it studies the physical characteristics of manuscripts and how production methods and materials affect the text.
+The course also touches upon the paleography (handwriting) of the Middle English period and discusses the various steps in the process of editing a medieval text.
+The course includes an optional, subsidised 2-day visit to a Cambridge college library and the Cambridge University Library where local experts will give you the opportunity to work with actual medieval manuscripts in situ, including some of those discussed in the textbook.

 - have in-depth knowledge of key manuscripts of the works of major medieval authors;